devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

   Had several Parse Errors but these seem to be caused by my use of CSS variables.
 Found the following link which explained more why I got the errors.
 [Stackoverflow](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables)
 - [Flake8 within GitPod]() - used to check Python code base against coding style (PEP8)
-- [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to help check the responsiveness of the site and also use of Audits to test for performance, accessibility, best practices & SEO
+- [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to help check the responsiveness of the app and also use of Audits to test for performance, accessibility, best practices & SEO

 ## User story testing
 (based on the UX section of README.md)